Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 We will start by collecting data from three different sources:
 1. Load company metadata `.csv` file.
 2. Load SEC filings from a semi-structured JSON format.
-3. Use the Snowflake Marketplace to find free stock price data from Cybersyn.
+3. Use a Snowflake Marketplace dataset from Cybersyn to find free stock price data.

 <!-- ------------------------ -->